-On that basis we are faced with a number of choices - another one-year extension, a longer extension, or starting on a completely new strategy with a view reform may be delayed even further and that we wish to set ambitions within our current powers in the meantime.
+On that basis we are were faced with a number of choices which we consulted on - another one-year extension, a longer extension, or starting on a completely new strategy with a view reform may be delayed even further and that we may wish to set ambitions within our current powers in the meantime.

-A one-year extension seems too short.
-We consider it unlikely that the Scottish Government will have finalised the arrangements for implementation we depend on by January 2026 when we must again consult on budget.
+A one-year extension seemed too short.
+We considered it unlikely that the Scottish Government will have finalised the arrangements for implementation we depend on by January 2026 when we must again consult on budget.

-On the other hand, the cost and work of developing a full new three- or four-year strategy does not seem proportionate, nor does it seem likely we could accurately predict the environment and priorities.
+On the other hand, the cost and work of developing a full new three- or four-year strategy did not seem proportionate, nor did it seem likely we could accurately predict the environment and priorities.
 It is more likely than not our functions will change in some way.
-We also believe consulting on the transition plan, once reform is clear, is the best investment of resource.
+We also believe consulting on a transition plan, once reform is clear, is the best investment of resource.
 There is a real opportunity to engage with stakeholders and assess the policy impact of different approaches to implementation, building better services for lawyers and the public in the future.
 A strategy development exercise based around the current system consumes resources, for us and for stakeholders engaging, which could be used on the bigger changes which may be possible under the new legislation.